llahti/CarND-LaneLines-P1/writeup_template.md

 - Highly curved lane markings could be ignored by algorithm
 - Rolling average algorighm can't handle "null" values

+As we can see from the challenge video this current pipeline is not working reliably and needs modifications.

 ###3.
 Suggest possible improvements to your pipeline